fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 This is likely to be a TLS multithreading issue.
 They are multiple ways to reduce the probability of such crash:
 * make sure you only have one TLS perl stack installed on the agent host, preferably IO::Socket::SSL + Net::SSLeay.
-Having both stacks (IO::Socket::SSL
-  + Net::SSLeay vs Net::SSL + Crypt::SSLeay) usually lead unexpected results,
-  even without thread usage
+Having both stacks at once (IO::Socket::SSL + Net::SSLeay vs Net::SSL + Crypt::SSLeay) usually leads to unexpected results, even without thread usage
 * use latest upstream release of IO::Socket::SSL, even if your distribution doesn't provide it
 * reduce threads number during network discovery tasks